Choosing a stateroom for your Royal Caribbean cruise

 In addition to the view of the Boardwalk fun, some Boardwalk balconies can offer views of the ocean and/or the AquaTheater, depending on where your room is located.
 Boardwalk balcony rooms are also usually priced less than ocean balconies.

 A Boardwalk balcony room offers 182 square feet of living space, with a private balcony between 47 and 52 square feet.

-Boardwalk balcony staterooms are available on Oasis of the Seas, Harmony of the Seas and Allure of the Seas.
+Boardwalk balcony staterooms are available on Oasis of the Seas, Allure of the Seas, Harmony of the Seas and Symphony of the Seas.